Fox Gone Wild

 What am I talking about?
 A Fox News writer named Roger Friedman wrote a review of a movie not yet released.
 But he did not see “X-Men Origins,” due out in theaters in four weeks, on a DVD screener that the studio sent him.
 No, he downloaded the movie from the Internet.
 Someone apparently made off with an early edit of the incomplete film and posted it on file-sharing sites.
 Friedman got that copy and wrote a review based on it.

 But that’s not the strangest thing.
-Friedman not only downloaded and reviewed the pirate version–he wrote that he did so tight there in the article:
+Friedman not only downloaded and reviewed the pirate version–he wrote that he did so right there in the article: